If it’s your first time in London, these Travel tips to London will help you navigate the exciting city without wasting time and money.

 For a door-to-door ride, the classic black cabs offer impeccable and reliable service and are, of course, super safe.

 The downside is that they are quite expensive and they get stuck in traffic.
 But in an emergency, you can always count on them.

 If you are in a rush, you better use the TUBE, though.
 I missed an important dinner once, when I was in London for business, just because I took a cab.
 I thought it would have been faster, and I was wrong.

 GETTING AROUND IN LONDON ON UBER

-Uber is a cheaper alternative to cabs for a door to door service, especially if you ask for the pool ride.
+Uber is a cheaper alternative to cabs for a door-to-door service, especially if you ask for a pool ride.